ok-basil/university_website/README.md

-University site built using PHP and WordPress
+Fictional university site built using PHP and WordPress